 Prepare the potatoes:

-Just before they get to just soft enough to spear with a knife, add the chopped kale to the pot.
+Just before they got soft enough where a knife slides through a piece easily, add the chopped kale to the pot.

-Simmer another two minutes (about 15 minutes total) Drain.
+Simmer another two minutes (about 15 minutes in total).
+Drain.
 Place the potatoes and kale in a large bowl and mash coarsely with a potato masher or fork.
-You don't need to get these too fine- it's nice to have pieces of potato throughout the cake.
+You don't need to get these too fine- it's nice to have pieces of potato thoughout the 'cake'.

-While the potatoes are simmering, saute the bacon lardons until just crispy.
-Remove from the pan with a slotted spoon and drain on a paper towel lined plate.
+While the potatoes are simmering, sauté the bacon lardons until just crispy.
+Remove with a slotted spoon and drain on a paper towel lined plate.

-Lay out the flour in a shallow pan.
-I use a pie plate.
-Season with some salt and pepper.
+Lay out the flour in a shallow pan or pie plate.
+Season with salt and pepper

 Add the panko to a third shallow pan or pie plate.
 Spread out well.

 Form the potato mixture into medium balls that when squashed lightly will be around 2 1/2 inches in diameter and 1/2-3/4 inch thick.
-I do this by roughly dividing the mixture in half with my hand.
-Then I divide each half into halves.
-Etc until you get the 12 mounds you need to form into patties.
+I do this by roughly dividing the mixture in the bowl in half.
+Then I divide each half into 4 quarters.
+Each quarter should supply 3 patties.

-Take each potato cake and first coat in flour.
+Take each potato cake and first coat in the flour.
 Shake off any excess.
-Dip into the egg mixture to evenly coat, allow excess to drip off.
-Place into the panko crumbs and coat well, pressing well with your fingers.
+Dip into the egg mixture.
+Coat evenly and let excess drip off.
+Place into the panko crumbs and coat well, pressing firmly with your fingers.
 When you have a few ready to go, get the pan ready.

-Once both sides are nicely browned, place them onto the warmed baking sheet and return to the oven as you continue with the rest of the potato cakes.
+Once both sides are nicely browned, place them onto the warmed baking sheet and return to the oven as you continue with the remaining cakes.